-Grant recipients are expected to complete the following during the 22 month grant period:
+Grant recipients are expected to complete the following during the 24 month grant period:

-- Identify, recruit and provide classroom and hands on training targeting one or more under-represented groups to prepare them for additional training as a registered apprentice and share best practices. - Participate in evaluation, conference calls, inquiries from DAS, CCCCO and outreach efforts as part of the greater California Apprenticeship Initiative. - Create partnerships with other local support agencies [Adult Education Block Grant Consortiums, Local Workforce Development Boards, community colleges, K-12 local educational agencies, etc.] in order to increase completion rates, promote the participation of under-represented populations, and contribute to the overall success of the program. - Increase the number of eligible applicants for the partner apprenticeship programs in targeted under-represented populations. - Formalize agreements with state approved apprenticeship training program that enable individuals who have successfully completed the pre-apprenticeship program enter directly into a state approved apprenticeship training program and/or include articulation agreements for earning advanced credit/placement for skills and competencies already acquired. - Formal linkages can be established with more than one existing state registered apprenticeship programs in the form of multi-craft preapprenticeship training programs- in order to provide a broader set of career paths for successful pre-apprenticeship program completers while providing industries with more qualified apprentice candidates. - Utilize Cal-PASS Plus to adopt and track the Strong Workforce Taskforce metrics.
-At minimum the following measures must be selected: - Number of course enrollments - · Job closely related to field of study - Employed in the second or fourth fiscal quarter after exit - Attained a living wage
+- Identify, recruit and provide classroom and hands on training targeting one or more under-represented groups to prepare them for additional training as a registered apprentice and share best practices. - Participate in evaluation, conference calls, inquiries from DAS, CCCCO and outreach efforts as part of the greater California Apprenticeship Initiative. - Leverage other resources when outreaching to students and creating student success strategies such as working with campus CALWORKS coordinators. - Create partnerships with other local support agencies [Adult Education Block Grant Consortiums, Local Workforce Development Boards, community colleges, K-12 local educational agencies, etc.] in order to increase completion rates, promote the participation of under-represented populations, and contribute to the overall success of the program. - Increase the number of eligible applicants for the partner apprenticeship programs in targeted under-represented populations. - Formalize agreements with state approved apprenticeship training program that enable individuals who have successfully completed the preapprenticeship program enter directly into a state approved apprenticeship training program and/or include articulation agreements for earning advanced credit/placement for skills and competencies already acquire - Formal linkages can be established with more than one existing state registered apprenticeship programs in the form of multi-craft preapprenticeship training programs- in order to provide a broader set of career paths for successful pre-apprenticeship program completers while providing industries with more qualified apprentice candidates. - Programs utilizing an Enhanced on the Job Training model per California Labor Code 3093 are required to gain registration through the Division of Apprenticeship Standards. - Provide TOP Codes for Community College courses and programs utilizing the Pre-Apprenticeship training model.